cysouw/diathesis/text/c12_zuInfinitive.md

 - Niemand braucht es zu wissen.
 :::

 In colloquial usage *brauchen* can also be used without *zu* [@next a], being on the border to being a proper *Modalverb* (see [@sec:infinitive-brauchen]).
-The *brauchen + zu‑Infinitiv* construction is obligatorily coherent [@next b].
+The *brauchen+zu‑Infinitiv* construction is obligatorily coherent [@next b].

 ::: ex
 - Er braucht seine Kleider nicht selber (zu) waschen.
 - Es ist bekannt, dass er seine Kleider nicht selber zu waschen braucht.
 :::

-### *gehören + zu‑Infinitiv* Obligation {#sec:zuinfinitive-gehoren}
+### *gehören+zu‑Infinitiv* Obligation {#sec:zuinfinitive-gehoren}

-The construction *gehören + zu‑Infinitiv* expressed an obligation [@next].
+The construction *gehören+zu‑Infinitiv* expressed an obligation [@next].
 It can be attested sporadically in older German texts with a modal meaning of 'to ought to do something' [@lasch2018: 177-181].
 This construction disappears from the DWDS corpus around 1800.
 The example below is from a 19th century collection of proverbs, which are typically in retaining extinct grammatical constructions.
 The few attested examples indicate that it was a coherent construction.

 ::: ex
 Den Kauffleuthen vnd Bawren gehört zu trawen vnd glauben zu halten mit dem grossen hauffen.^[~~DWDS~~: Wander, Karl Friedrich Wilhelm (Hrsg.): Deutsches Sprichwörter-Lexikon.
 Bd.
 2. Leipzig, 1870.]
 :::

-### *suchen + zu‑Infinitiv* Conative (*Konativ*) {#sec:zuinfinitive-suchen}
+### *suchen+zu‑Infinitiv* Conative (*Konativ*) {#sec:zuinfinitive-suchen}

 The verb *suchen* 'to search' has a special usage with a *zu‑Infinitiv* expressing the meaning 'to attempt to do something' [@next a].
 In this usage, the meaning of *suchen* is very close to the meaning of *versuchen* 'to try'.
 It seems to be restricted to a high-education written register in German.
-Crucially, in this meaning the verb *suchen* is a light verb because the construction *suchen + zu‑Infinitiv* is obligatorily coherent [@next b,c].
+Crucially, in this meaning the verb *suchen* is a light verb because the construction *suchen+zu‑Infinitiv* is obligatorily coherent [@next b,c].
 Note that the semantically similar lexical verb *versuchen* is not obligatorily coherent.

 There is an old tradition in Latin grammar to describe one of the possible meanings of the Latin present tense as a 'conative present' (from Lat. *conor* 'to try') when* it should be translated as an attempted action.
-Thus, it seems fitting to call the *suchen + zu‑Infinitiv* diathesis a ~~conative~~.
+Thus, it seems fitting to call the *suchen+zu‑Infinitiv* diathesis a ~~conative~~.

 ::: ex
 - Skrupulös, vorsichtig und diszipliniert sucht Lindner deren Fehler zu vermeiden.^[~~DWDS~~: Die Zeit, 27.11.2017, Nr.
 48]